PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/introduction.rst

 JavaScript API is implemented by providing global JavaScript objects queue responsible for executing command:

 .. function:: ppms.cm.api(command, ...args)

+    .. versionadded:: 6.2
+        Replaces :func:`dataLayer.push`

+    :param string command: Command name.
+    :param args: Command arguments.
+The number of arguments and their function depend on command.
+    :returns: Commands are expected to be run asynchronously and return no value.
+    :rtype: undefined

 .. function:: dataLayer.push({event: command, ...args})

+    .. deprecated:: 6.2
-`dataLayer.push` interface is only for backward compatibility and you can read more about this particular case below.
-We recommend ``ppms.cm.api``.
+        This interface is only for backward compatibility.
+You can read more about this particular case below.
+        We recommend using :func:`ppms.cm.api` instead.

     :param string command: Command name.
     :param args: Command arguments.
 The number of arguments and their function depend on command.